-Choosing a Scuba Mask – Tips to Stop Leaking and Fogging
+How to choosing a Good Scuba Mask – Tips to Stop Leaking & Fogging

 There’s not too many things more annoying than having a leaking mask when scuba diving.
 Being one of the less expensive items of gear you will buy as a newbie scuba diver, sometimes means that your mask is purchased before you really know what you should be looking for.